 Above all, sales content must be very practical.

-It is not fluffy and general, but is highly specific.
+It must not fluffy and general, but is highly specific.

 Good copy also needs to answer specific questions and eliminate specific objections.

 Make an exhaustive list of all the important questions that prospects have before they buy, including all the things they need to know before they will pull the trigger.

 What questions do they frequently ask on the phone?
 That is a good starting place!

 Sales pages need content to answer those questions.
 And each frequently-asked question can become the focus of a separate blog article, so that those blog articles have a chance of showing up in search results when prospects ask Google for the answer.

 3. Give your prospects what they are looking for

 Want more site visitors to take action immediately?
 Give (or promise) them the information you know they are looking for.